Banner with park details: 95 official parks, 40kms of trails, over 1040 acres of parkland, 130,000 bedding plants, 500 trees planted annually

 Germain Park

-Located at 900 Germain Street, Sarnia ON N7S 1L8.
+Located at 900 Germain Street, Sarnia, Ontario.
 Park hours are 5 a.m. to midnight.

 Germain Park encompasses over 60 acres of recreation space.
-Amenities include a tennis/pickleball court, baseball diamonds, soccer fields, playground equipment, concrete outdoor stage, dog park, Germain Garden Plots, Strangway Community Centre, and walking trails through the award-winning Germain Gardens.
+Amenities include tennis/pickleball courts, baseball diamonds, soccer fields, a playground, concrete outdoor stage, dog park, Germain Garden Plots, and walking trails through the award-winning Germain Gardens.
 It has three entrances: East Street, Bright Street, and Germain Street.

 The park is also home to the Sarnia Lawn Bowling Club and the Golden Hawk Memorial for WWII airmen.